mitchellaldridge/mitchell-portfolio/README.md

 This is a project done through kaggle for one of their machine learning competitions where the goal is to predict house sale prices.

 * The analysis is done in Python using libraries such as Pandas, Numpy and Scikit-Learn
-* Performed EDA, Data Cleaning to prepare the data set for model training
+* Performed EDA and Data Cleaning to prepare the data set for model training
 * Used a Pipeline to impute missing data
 * Gets best score from many different regression techniques such as XGBoost, Lasso, Random Forest
 * Selects best models from baseline search and preforms hyperparameter tuning for model improvement